 - use classification software to assign clinical codes for reimbursement and data analysis

 MCC offers a 28-credit-hour Medical Billing and Coding Certificate program that prepares you to facilitate the processing of medical insurance claims.
 You can apply all credits from your Medical Billing and Coding Certificate towards your AAS degree.
-Complete the certificate in two semesters then continue coursework toward the completion of the Health Information Technology AAS, or work for some time and then return to complete the degree.
+Complete the certificate in two semesters then continue coursework toward the completion of the AAS in Health Information Management, or work for some time and then return to complete the degree.

-The Health Information Technology AAS is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM) .
+The AAS in Health Information Management is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM) .